A.

 Correct- He insisted on further improvement.

-42. Each is used in speaking of two or more things, every is used only in speaking of more than two.
+42. Each is used in speaking of two or more things, every is used only in

 For example,